ADHD Dental Care

 Patients with moderate to severe ADHD may become irritated during their care, especially if they are exposed to longer appointments or new stimuli.
 Keep visits short and sweet, preferably in the morning.
 If necessary, break the treatment up into smaller appointments, so that there is less time sitting still.
 A weighted blanket may help some people sit more comfortably.

 Nitrous oxide is a great way to help relax most patients, including those with ADHD.
 It’s easy to administer and takes only a few minutes to achieve calming results.
-Oral sedation or hospital sedation may be useful for patients that have a large amount of treatment that is needed, in order to complete it all during the same appointment.
-Many dentists offer oral sedation to patients of all ages as a way to help cope with anxiety related to dental care.
+Oral sedation or hospital sedation may be useful for patients that have a large amount of treatment that is needed, to complete it all during the same appointment.
+Many dentists offer oral sedation to patients of all ages as a way to help them cope with anxiety related to dental care.

 How Medications Affect Oral Health

 Patients with ADHD frequently take medications that cause them to crave sugar.
 Because of this, they often have a higher rate of tooth decay.
 Sugar doesn’t necessarily mean eating candy.
 Many things that people don’t often think about can cause decay if the teeth are exposed to them frequently throughout the day.
-Some examples include fruit juice, milk, diet soda, and fruit snacks.
-Keep these types of foods restricted to meals, and for snacks choose fibrous fruits and water.
+Some examples include fruit juice, milk, diet soda and fruit snacks.
+Keep these types of foods restricted to meals, and for snacks, choose fibrous fruits and water.

 Home Care

-If possible, add a home fluoride gel or rinse to your end of the day routine.
-Fluoride is excellent for remineralizing weak enamel or areas that are cavity prone.
+If possible, add a home fluoride gel or rinse to your end-of-the-day routine.
+Fluoride is excellent for remineralizing weak enamel or areas that are cavity-prone.